kubernetes-sigs/cluster-api-provider-aws/docs/development.md

 This provider is modeled after the upstream cluster-api project.
 To get familiar with resources, concepts and conventions refer to the [upstream gitbook](https://kubernetes-sigs.github.io/cluster-api/).

-### Dev manifest files

-Part of running cluster-api-provider-aws is generating manifests to run.
-Generating dev manifests allows you to test dev images instead of the default releases.

 ### Dev images